telerik/winforms-docs/treeview/working-with-nodes/using-checkboxes.md

 ---
 title: Using Checkboxes
-page_title: Using Checkboxes
+page_title: Using Checkboxes | UI for WinForms Documentation
 description: Using Checkboxes
-slug: treeview-working-with-nodes-using-checkboxes
+slug: winforms/treeview/working-with-nodes/using-checkboxes
 tags: using,checkboxes
 published: True
 position: 5